- Ph.D. in Entomology, Minor in Horticulture. North Carolina State University, May 1992

 Independent Contractor/Freelance Writer.
 December 2012—Present.

-- Science Writer for WIRED.com, The Washington Post, Nature, Science, and Entomology Today.
+- Science Writer for WIRED.com, The Washington Post, Nature, Science, Scholastic Magazine, and Entomology Today.

 - Project management and content strategy for non-profits, including user training and negotiation with third-party vendors.
 Used Google Analytics and Search Engine Optimization to identify and promote relevant content.